Go for Sisters-2013

 Grade: A

-The Red Balloon is a poignant short film (34-minute running time) in its innocence and creativity.
+The Red Balloon (1956) is a poignant short film (thirty-four-minute running time) in its innocence and creativity.

-Amazingly, the balloon follows him everywhere and they become inseparable friends.
-The balloon has a mind of its own and acts as a protector of Pascal from schoolyard bullies and others who do not understand nor care about his bond with the balloon.
+Amazingly, the balloon follows him everywhere, and they become inseparable friends.
+The balloon has a mind of its own and protects Pascal from schoolyard bullies and others who do not understand or care about his bond with it.

-The balloon does not leave his side and during school hours and sleeping hours faithfully waits outside for Pascal.
+The balloon does not leave his side, and he waits outside during school hours and sleeping hours.

 Director Lamorisse’s children play Pascal and a little girl with a similar blue balloon.

-The entire film is shot in Paris so many beautiful glimpses of the city are featured.
-The neighborhood (Belleville) where most of the adventure involves little Pascal and his balloon meandering through the streets to and from school, sadly no longer exists and was destroyed in the 1960s due to decay.
+The film is shot in Paris and features many beautiful city glimpses.
+Unfortunately, the neighborhood (Belleville) where most of the adventure takes place, where little Pascal and his balloon meander through the streets to and from school, no longer exists and was destroyed in the 1960s due to decay.

 It is a bleak, melancholy neighborhood that perfectly contrasts the extreme brightness of the balloon.